Emmotes/ic_modron_library/docs/index.md

 # Reference Designs

 The vast majority of these designs were built almost exclusively by `Retaki` in their [Modron Core Piping Strategies](https://docs.google.com/document/d/1jGg5cZHENV1Dbrp-n2EeM_gNxuYJxRrvHlv4gE2pKQw/) guide.
 Whereas the damage cores above are all supercharged - these mostly contain general Full Epic layouts for levels 1 through 15 for their respective core.

-This is currently a work-in-progress.
-More designs will be added over time.

 * [Modest Core](ref_modest.md)
 * [Strong Core](ref_strong.md)